-When you create a personal email address from popular email service providers with a generic domain, you can even pick a fancy name or a funny acronym for your email address.
+When you create an email account from popular email service providers with a generic domain, you can pick a fancy name or even a funny acronym for your personal email address.
 However, when it involves business communications, your email address and your employees' email address should not be casual.
 Following email etiquette rules in addition to having a professional email address, helps in writing an effective email, projecting your professionalism, and promoting your brand.

 Your email address should be based on your domain and also have a professional touch.
 A professional email address provides you with the following benefits:

 - Ease of recalling

 How to choose a professional email address?

 In order to maintain consistency while creating the email accounts, and to ensure that every employee has a professional email address, you need to plan and determine the format in which you want the email addresses of users.

 Examples of a professional email address

 Some of the most popular and commonly used formats of email addresses are as follows:

 This is one of the most commonly used email formats around the globe.
 This type of email address sounds professional as it involves both first name and last name.
 In an organization, even if there are multiple people with the same first names, the possibility of the same last name is much less and hence makes the user and the email address connection less ambiguous.
 This format is suitable for organizations of all sizes.
 Even in the case of startups or small businesses, this will help in long-term planning and helps in avoiding conflicts if the organization grows many-fold.

 This is another popular format that is being used by organizations across the world.
 This email address format is preferred because it is personal and easily rememberable - since it is short and involves the first name of the user.
 However, there might be conflicts when people have last names beginning with the same initials.
 Most admins prefer this format and use the shortened form of the second name or two letters from the second name to avoid conflicts.